turri21/Senhor/README.md

 IremM92: A not good "NG" message is displayed on the initial ROM checking.
 Some games are stuck at the RAM/ROM verification screen such as R-Type Leo.

+On some cores the onboard buttons (OSD and RESET) have been disabled for stability purposes.